beeware/briefcase/docs/reference/configuration.rst

 .. admonition:: Only for external apps

-    This setting is only required if you're using Briefcase to :doc:`package an external application </how-to/external-apps>`.
-It is not required if you are using Briefcase for the entire app creation process.
+    This setting is only allowed if you're using Briefcase to :doc:`package an external application </how-to/external-apps>`.
+It is not allowed if you are using Briefcase for the entire app creation process.

 The path to the binary that will be executed as part of the installed app.
 This is used